GeoNode/documentation/intermediate/harvesting/index.rst

 Harvesting resources from remote services
 =========================================

+GeoNode is able to harvest resource metadata from multiple remote services.

-harvesting is a process by which a metadata catalogue is able to connect to remote catalogues and retrieve information about their resources.
+Harvesting is the process by which a metadata catalogue, *i.e.* GeoNode, is able to connect to other remote catalogues and retrieve information about their resources.
 This process is usually performed periodically, in order to keep the local catalogue in sync with the remote.

-GeoNode is able to harvest resource metadata from multiple remote services.

-When appropriately configured, it will contact the remote service, extract a list of relevant resources that can be harvested and proceed to create local resources for each remote resource.
-It will also keep the resources synchronized with the remote service by means of periodic refresh operations.
+When appropriately configured, GeoNode will contact the remote service, extract a list of relevant resources that can be harvested and create local resources for each remote resource.
+It will also keep the resources synchronized with the remote service by periodically updating them.

 Out of the box, GeoNode ships with support for harvesting from: